A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter

+where all parameters except $\lambda''_{H \eta} $ are real without loss of generality, but we presume it is real.
+Here we explicitly write components of $H$ and $\eta$ to be

-where ${h}$ corresponds to CP-even physical scalar boson state while $w^+$ and $G_Z$ are the Nambu-Goldstone(NG) bosons which are absorbed by the SM weak gauge bosons $Z,~W$.
-Since we consider the neutral component of $\eta$ to be DM $\eta$ has zero VEV and no mixing with $H$; an inert scalar boson.
-Here, we simply define these masses to be $m_{R},\ m_I,\ m_{\eta^\pm}$, respectively.
-The mass differences among inert scalar boson masses are arisen from terms with couplings $\lambda'_{H \eta}$ and $\lambda''_{H \eta}$ such that
+where ${h}$ corresponds to CP-even physical scalar boson state while charged component $w^+$ and neutral CP-odd component $G_Z$ are the Nambu-Goldstone(NG) bosons which are absorbed by the SM weak gauge bosons $W$ and $Z$, respectively.
+The components in $\eta$ are all physical where each of $\eta^+$ and $\eta_{R, I}$ corresponds to charged and neutral scalar bosons.
+We consider $\eta_{R, I}$ to be DM that requires $\eta$ to have zero VEV and there is no mixing between $\eta$ and $H$ to keep $Z_2$ symmetry unbroken; thus components in $\eta$ are inert scalar bosons.
+Here, we simply define masses of $\eta_R$, $\eta_I$ and $\eta^\pm$ to be $m_{R}$, $m_I$ and $\ m_{\eta^\pm}$, respectively.
+The differences among inert scalar boson masses arise from terms with couplings $\lambda'_{H \eta}$ and $\lambda''_{H \eta}$ such that